 Does this mean that you cannot have fun?
 Definitely not!
 Below are our top tips.

 Being flexible in your expectations is really important.
 If you go to university expecting things to be exactly as you imagine, then you will feel disappointed if those expectations aren’t met.

 Your university will be working hard to make your experience as good as possible and will be trying to offer you the normal activities in a safe way.
 Try to prepare by accepting that things are unpredictable but be ready to take advantage of whatever is available.

 2. Work out what is important to you

 It can be helpful to spend a bit of time thinking about what you were most looking forward to about university.

-- Was it the nightlife?
+- Was it meeting like minded people?

 The reality is that what we can and cannot do is likely to change throughout your time at university.
 As difficult as it is for all of us, it can help to be prepared to be flexible and expect changes.
 Although this doesn’t stop us feeling disappointed or sad when things change, it can help us find a way forward more quickly.
-It may help to read our articles on managing uncertainty.